Current timestamp: 23/08/2026 05:53:40

 The team is working to promote a cultural shift in how speeding is viewed.
 Much like drink driving, officers want the community to see speeding as a socially unacceptable behaviour.
 Residents are encouraged to challenge friends and family who drive above the limit—helping to create a collective responsibility for safer roads.

 The team will continue to monitor local speeding hotspots and assess where future enforcement should be prioritised, including the potential deployment of the Road Safety Van in high risk areas.
+Officers were out and about last week focusing on areas where we have received complaints.
+Seven people were issued tickets or reported for speeding.
+Areas focused on included Chapel Lane and locations in Downley.
+Some residents have expressed concerns of the standard of driving on Hithercroft Road which we will be looking at.

 Supporting Enforcement Technology